Frederiksberg Allé 41

 Collaborators: Arne Elkjær, Wissenberg, NRE Denmark

-Awards: City of Frederiksberg's Architecture Award 2021, MIPIM Award 2022 - Best Mixed-Use Development
+Awards: City of Frederiksberg's Architecture Award 2021, MIPIM Award 2022 - Best Mixed-Use Development, City of Frederiksberg's Facade Award 2024

 Team: Andreas Jørgensen, Anna Pieranska, Arvis Tarts, Christian Sander, Claes Nilsson, Clement Bue Maali, Connor Forecast, Dan Stubbergaard, Dorte Buchardt Westergaard, Kasper Bak Mikkelsen, Kristoffer Harling, Mads Lützen, Margarita Nutfulina, Marine Pierson, Mark Aron Thomsen, Matilda Andersson, Mikkel Reedtz Morris, Milan Milenkovski, Nina Mathiesen, Peter Laust Røhr Hønnicke, Rasmus Hjortshøj, Rasmus Lassen, Sonia Bom, Steffen Ommundsen, Søren Jeppe Sørensen, Thomas Krarup, Tonny Jensen